ShoppinPal/notifier-service/README.md

 2. `cd notifier-service`

-3. `cp .env.example .env` (Note: As this is skeleton, there is nothing inside `.env` yet.
+3. `cp env.example .env` (Note: As this is skeleton, there is nothing inside `.env` yet.
 So just create this file and leave it as it is.)

-    Use `.env.example` to fill up `.env` file.
+    Use `env.example` to fill up `.env` file.

+4. `cd notifier`

+5.  `cp env.example .env` and fill up required env attributes.

 4. `docker-compose up --build`